openactive/OpenActive.NET/README.md

 ### RpdePage.ToString()
-Returns the serialised representation of an RpdePage.
-Note that `OpenActiveSerializer.Serialize<T>` should not be used on an RpdePage, as RPDE itself is not an JSON-LD based format.
+Returns the serialised representation of an `RpdePage`.
+Note that `OpenActiveSerializer.Serialize<T>` should not be used on an `RpdePage`, as RPDE itself is not an JSON-LD based format.

 ## Contributing